copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - The cursed potion of gain ability when quaffed will raise your lowest ability score by one point by stealing the point from your highest ability score, rather than doing nothing.
+- A number of major demons (horned devil, erinys, vrock, bone devil, nalfeshnee, pit fiend) are now capable of flight.
 - Gehennom's length, structure, and appearance is overhauled:
   - The main branch is now 10 levels long, counting the Valley of the Dead and Moloch's Sanctum, and containing four special levels and four randomly